SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 One could wish for the times to be less fraught with self-inflicted wounds from stupidity.
-But, again, here we are.
+But, again&hellip; here we are.

 ## Addendum late 2021-Apr-19